Best Hiking Tours to Machu Picchu

 Distance: 28 km (17 miles)

 The Inca Jungle Trail is the ultimate adventure tour to Machu Picchu; although it is not only a trekking tour, it combines different outdoor activities on the way to reach the iconic Inca site.
-Mountain biking, whitewater rafting, and ziplining in the high Peruvian jungle Get ready to immerse yourself in the adventure of a lifetime.
+Mountain biking, whitewater rafting, and ziplining in the high Peruvian jungle.
+Get ready to immerse yourself in the adventure of a lifetime.

-Hike through incredible rain forest, visit some local farms, bananas, coffee, coca, oranges, and more plantations, get connected with nature away from the crowds, and soak in the hot springs of Cocalmayo in Santa Teresa.
+Hike through incredible rainforest, visit some local farms, bananas, coffee, coca, oranges, and more plantations, get connected with nature away from the crowds, and soak in the hot springs of Cocalmayo in Santa Teresa.

 After incredible days in the jungle, reach Machu Picchu and learn its history by exploring the most beautiful Inca temples.